 Lahore attack grips Pakistan, police hunt gunmen

-Desperate for leads, police rounded up scores of people without establishing any link, according to officials, though one mid-level officer in the investigation said a cellphone had been found that had led to the arrest of one genuine suspect.
+Desperate for leads, police rounded up scores of people without establishing any link, according to officials, although one mid-level officer in the probe told Reuters a cellphone had been found that led to the arrest of at least one real suspect.

 Pakistan has reeled under a wave of bomb and gun attacks in recent years, mostly carried out by Islamist militants linked to the Taliban or al Qaeda, but arch nationalists would relish a link being found between rival India and the Lahore attack.

 Pakistan's pro-West President Asif Ali Zardari wrote in a column for the Wall Street Journal on Wednesday that the "terrorist attack against the Sri Lankan cricket team in Lahore shows once again the evil we are confronting."

 The targeting of a visiting cricket team from a friendly country stunned Pakistanis whose love of the sport only comes second to religion in terms of forging a spirit of unity.

 The reverberations were felt across the cricketing world and beyond, with U.S. President Barack Obama expressing deep concern.

 U.S. Federal Bureau of Investigation director Robert Mueller held talks with Pakistani officials in Islamabad on Wednesday to follow up on the probe into the Mumbai attacks, having already met with Indian officials in New Delhi.

 The United States wants Pakistan focused on fighting terrorism, but there are fears Zardari's civilian government could be engulfed by crises less than a year after taking power.